sharisseji/Waterloop-Command-Control-State-Machine/README.md

 # Waterloop-Command-Control-State-Machine
 In development.
 Waterloop's Hyperloop Pod is controlled by distributed flight computer hosted on a Raspberry Pi.
-This is the host application's command control state machine, which parses commands between the web dashboard and the motor controller.
+This is the RPI host application's command control state machine, which parses commands between the web dashboard and the motor controller using gRPC and CAN.

 ## Cloning Instructions for Windows
 Before cloning the repo, ensure you: